Quantum metrology of low frequency electromagnetic modes with frequency upconverters: Analogy between cavity optomechanics and op-amp mode amplification

 The low frequency mode is inductively coupled to the Josephson interferometer such that the flux threading the low-frequency resonator also threads the Josephson interferometer.
 Arrays of multiple Josephson junctions and multiple loops can be used with both gradiometric and non-gradiometric coupling to optimize circuit response for different applications.
 The tunability of $L_J(\hat{\Phi})$ mediates a parametric interaction, with $\hat{\Phi}$ playing the role of the position operator $\hat{x}$.
 Analogously to equation \ref{eq:postion-operator}, we have:

 where $\Phi_{\rm{ZPF}}$ is magnitude of the zero point flux fluctuations: $\Phi_{\rm{ZPF}} = \sqrt{\hbar \omega_b L_b/2}$.

 In order to treat the interaction between the modes, we include the perturbation of $L_J$ due to the sensor flux.
-For small fluxes satisfying $|\hat{\Phi}| \ll \Phi_0$, we Taylor expand the microwave frequency to first order in the sensor flux, to calculate the shift of the microwave resonance frequency due to flux in the sensor:
+We analyze the behavior of the \rqu{} in response to small, time-varying flux signals satisfying $|\langle\hat{\Phi}(t)\rangle| \ll \Phi_0$, where $\Phi_0 = h/2e$ is the magnetic flux quantum that sets the periodicity of the interferometer’s response to external magnetic flux.
+In this regime, we Taylor expand the microwave frequency to first order in the sensor flux, to calculate the shift of the microwave resonance frequency due to flux in the sensor:

 The frequency shift per unit applied flux describes the strength of the interaction between the modes, with:

 The two derivatives on the RHS of equation \ref{eq:interaction-strength} depend on the particular design of the interferometer and low frequency resonator, which we can calculate for a given interferometer design.
 We can write the upconverter interaction Hamiltonian in equation \ref{eq:H-RQU} in a form analogous to the radiation pressure interaction in equation \ref{eq:hOM}: